sunnypilot/autonomy/README.md

 The params module uses a compiled C++ library for default values.
 Build it with:
 `scons`

-This generates platform-specific libraries that built on-demand.
+This generates platform-specific libraries needed to run params.

 ## Repository Structure